 Why You'll Love This Recipe

-They’re also a versatile dessert, which means you can substitute cheeses or fruits to make them any flavor you like.
+They're also a versatile dessert, which means you can substitute cheeses or fruits to make them any flavor you like.
 Try strawberries or blueberries for an entirely different taste!
-Switch up the jam and create your own special appetizer.
+Switch up the jam and create your own unique appetizer.

 - goat cheese - pairs perfectly with raspberries